 In today’s digital age, encouraging and mandating employees to adopt a work-from-home policy is very common.
-Businesses should be as accommodating as possible when it comes to working arrangements.
-Many workplaces, including high profile companies like Google and Microsoft, are adopting the WFH arrangement in the meantime, if employees can get their work done remotely, provide IT support, equipment and ensure they have a mechanism in place.
+Businesses should be accommodating as possible when it comes to working arrangements.
+Many workplaces, including high profile companies like Google and Microsoft, are offering a WFH arrangement for the meantime if employees can get their work done remotely, provide IT support, equipment and ensure they have a mechanism in place.

-However, for small businesses, the situation is likely different, and remote working is probably limited to few.
+However, the situation is likely different for small businesses, and remote working is probably limited to a few.
 If working remotely is not possible, there are still ways to accommodate the employees, such as staggering shifts and work benefits.

 The coronavirus (COVID-19) continues to expand internationally, with new developments and happenings almost daily.
 This current situation is highly fluid.

 To stay informed, both CDC and WHO post “the latest updates and findings” on their websites.